Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

-The performance evaluation of the forecasting model is assessed using the metrics listed in Table 5.
-The ROC (Receiver Operating Characteristics) curve displays the entire set of possible combinations of true positive rates $TPR(c)=\frac{TP(c)}{\#\:Actual\:Positive}$ and false positive rates $FPR(c)=\frac{FP(c)}{\#\:Actual\:Negative}$ for some cutpoint $c\in(0,1)$ that maps the predicted probability to a binary category.
-Similarly, the PR (Precision-Recall) curve plots the complete set of possible combinations of precision and recall for $c\in(0,1)$, where recall is a synonym for sensitivity.
-Both the area under the ROC curve and the PR curve increase with the underlying metrics for a given cutpoint.
-By aggregating over the entire set of cutpoints, these curves assess the overall predictive ability of the forecasting model, regardless of the specific cutpoint used. \citet{tharwat2021} provides a comprehensive overview of these metrics, while \citet{chung2022} briefly discusses their strengths and weaknesses, particularly in the context of imbalanced binary classification problems.
+Table 5 reports the list of the metrics for the performance evaluation.
+A carefully selected set of statistical metrics is used to assess the performance from different perspectives.
+The metrics, Area Under the Receiver Operating Characteristic Curve (AUROC) and Area Under the Precision-Recall Curve (AUPRC), are employed to measure the models' raw performance in the sense that these metrics do not require any threshold to convert probabilities into binary outcomes, making them suitable for evaluating the models' pure performance.
+The Receiver Operating Characteristics (ROC) curve displays the entire set of possible combinations of true positive rates $TPR(c)=\frac{TP(c)}{\#\:Actual\:Positive}$ and false positive rates $FPR(c)=\frac{FP(c)}{\#\:Actual\:Negative}$ for some cutpoint $c\in(0,1)$ that maps the predicted probability to a binary category.
+Similarly, the Precision Recall (PR) curve plots the complete set of possible combinations of precision and recall for $c\in(0,1)$, where recall is a synonym for sensitivity.
+The Area under the ROC and PR curves increases with the underlying metrics for a given cutpoint.
+By aggregating over the entire set of cutpoints, these curves deliver a framework to assess the pure predictive ability of a forecasting model. \citet{tharwat2021} provides a comprehensive overview of other metrics and discusses their strengths and weaknesses, particularly in imbalanced binary classification problems.